Temi Fagbenle: High school career

-During her time at Blair Academy Fagbenle was voted on to the McDonald's All American High School team.
+During her time at Blair Academy, Fagbenle was voted on to the McDonald's All American High School team.

 Professional career

+Fagbenle has spent much of her professional career competing in major European leagues, as well as participating in North American leagues during WNBA seasons.

-Fagbenle has won several national championships in Spain, Italy and Great Britain as well as the EuroCup in 2024 with the London Lions.
+She has won national championships in Italy, Czechia, Poland, USA and the UK as well as the EuroCup in 2024 with the London Lions.

+Her maiden regular season stint was spent with Polish and EuroLeague side Polkowice, claiming back-to-back domestic league titles and earning league MVP honours in 2019.
+She split the following campaign between Turkey and Spain, landing the Spanish Cup with CB Avenida Salamanca, and then lifting the Italian Lega Basket Femminile crown with Venezia in 2021.

+Fagbenle secured the Turkish Cup with Mersin the following campaign, the Czech League title with USK Praha in 2023 and then returned to the UK for a one-season stint for 2023-24 with the London Lions.

+In her home city, she was the league MVP as part of the Lions team which landed all four major domestic trophies in the WBBL - and became the first British team to win a European prize by defeating Besiktas in the final, averaging 16.4 points and 6.8 rebounds across the campaign.

+She joined Besiktas in 2024 before a short spell in China with Henan, spending her 2026 regular season in the USA with the Lunar Owls BC of the Unrivaled league.

 WNBA

 Minnesota Lynx (2017–2019)

-In her WNBA rookie season in 2017 she won the WNBA championship as a member of the Minnesota Lynx.
+In her WNBA rookie season in 2017, she won the WNBA championship as a member of the Minnesota Lynx, becoming the first British player to win the title.

 Indiana Fever (2024)

 In January 2024, Fagbenle was signed by the Indiana Fever to a training camp contract.
 She made the final roster and appeared in the first eight regular season games (24 minutes / 9.1 points / 5.6 rebounds) during the first month of the season for the Fever before suffering a left foot injury.
 Fagbenle played a valuable role in transition, often able to get down court rapidly ahead of the opposing team to catch Caitlin Clark's cross-court passes in transition for a basket and score.
-However, thumb, shoulder, and foot injuries limited her availability to just 22 regular-season games.
+However, injuries to her thumb, shoulder, and foot limited her to just 22 regular-season games.

-Golden State Valkyries (2025–present)
+Golden State Valkyries (2025–2026)

-On December 6, 2024, Fagbenle was selected as the Golden State Valkyries' pick from the Indiana Fever's 2024 roster in the WNBA's expansion draft.
+On December 6, 2024, Fagbenle was selected as the Golden State Valkyries' pick from the Indiana Fever's roster in the 2024 WNBA expansion draft.

+Toronto Tempo (2026–present)

+On April 14, 2026, she signed with the Toronto Tempo ahead of the 2026 WNBA season.